toddaustin07/onlinestatusmon/README.md

 ```
 GET https://api.smartthings.com/v1/devices
 ```
 You may be able to simply plug the above URL into a browser.
 If you are already logged into a SmartThings website in another tab using your SmartThings authentication, the request may work without any explicit token header.
-Note that in a browser, the device list json can be quite long, so there is probably a link at the bottom of the returned data for additional pages of data.
+Note that in a browser, the device list JSON can be quite long, so there is probably a link at the bottom of the returned data for additional pages of data.
 It is **highly** recommended to have a JSON formatter browser extension for easier reading.

 ##### Polling Interval